- In the Admin Console, go to Security > Delegated Authentication.

 - Test — allows you to test DSSO by signing in using the direct agentless DSSO endpoint URL: https://<myorg>.okta.com/login/agentlessDsso.

-- On — For enabling SSO in Production.
-Allows end users to sign in from the default sign in endpoint, routing through the agentless DSSO sign in endpoint.
-The end user doesn't need to explicitly type in the DSSO URL
+- On — allows you to enable SSO in Production and lets users to sign in from the default sign in endpoint, routing through the agentless DSSO sign in endpoint.
+The end user doesn't need to explicitly type in the DSSO URL.

 - For Allowed network zones, add the zones that are associated with the machines from which you will be implementing agentless DSSO.

-Note: If IdP Discovery is turned on, the network zone options will not be available.
+Note: When Identityy Provider) IdP Discovery is turned on, the network zone options will not be available.
 When IdP Discovery and agentless DSSO are both on, agentless DSSO network zones are controlled through the IdP Routing Rules.
 You will update the default IdP routing rule in Update the default Desktop Single Sign-on Identity Provider routing rule .

-- In AD Instances, select the Active Directory instance on which you configured the SPN.
+- In AD Instances, select the Active Directory instance on which you configured the Service Principal Name (SPN).